 - i.
-Programs to inform and educate people in the vicinity and the owners and workers of the plantation estate, boutique owners about the risks posed by unstable land section - ii.
-Requirement for special awareness for commuters and the people passing through the area using the road with potentially high-risk during construction phase and early warning.
+Programs to inform and educate people in the vicinity and workers of the plantation estate, about the risks posed by unstable land section - ii.
+Requirement for special awareness for nearby residents, commuters and the people passing through the area using the road with potentially high-risk during construction phase and early warning.